FathUMinUllah3797/VD/README.md

 ### FeatureExtraction.py

-This script is responsible for extracting features from video frames using the LightFlowNet architecture for optical flow features and a CNN for spatial features.
+This script is responsible for extracting spatial features from video frames.
 The extracted features are saved in the /Features directory.

 #### Note